ibm-cloud-docs/Cloudant/api/capacity.md

 Use a GET to the `_api/v2/user/current/throughput` endpoint to see the current consumption of provisioned throughput capacity for an {{site.data.keyword.cloudant_short_notm}} instance.
 The current consumption shows the quantities of reads, writes, and global queries conducted against the instance for a given second.
 When you use this endpoint, it is a best practice to aggregate this data continuously over time to get a more comprehensive view of a Cloudant instance's throughput consumption patterns.

--   **Method**: `GET`
+-   **Method** - `GET`
--   **Path**: `_api/v2/user/current/throughput`
+-   **Path** - `_api/v2/user/current/throughput`
--   **Response**: The current consumption of provisioned throughput capacity consumed, broken down by the number of reads, writes, and global queries.
+-   **Response** - The current consumption of provisioned throughput capacity consumed, broken down by the number of reads, writes, and global queries.

-### Example request to retrieve the current consumption of capacity, by using HTTP
+See the following example request to retrieve the current consumption of capacity by using HTTP:

 ```HTTP
 GET _api/v2/user/current/throughput
 ```
 {: codeblock}

-### Example request to retrieve the current consumption of capacity, by using the command line
+See the following example request to retrieve the current consumption of capacity by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_api/v2/user/current/throughput"